Many banks offer sign-on bonuses for opening a new checking or savings account.

 With competition so fierce, banks routinely run new account promotions to attract customers.
 Instead of handing out free toasters, banks use the lure of free money to get people to make the switch.

-If you've got a new rewards credit card that also offers a sign-up bonus if you meet the spending requirement, you may be able to kill two birds with one stone by using it to deposit money into a new bank account.
-MyBankTracker breaks down how to do it and what you need to watch out for along the way.
+If you've got a credit card, you may be able to use it to deposit money into a new bank account.
+Learn how it works and what you need to watch out for along the way.

 Funding that New Account